Gapless topological phases and symmetry-enriched quantum criticality: Abstract

 \section{Abstract}

-We introduce topological invariants for critical bosonic and fermionic chains.
-More generally, the symmetry properties of operators in the low-energy conformal field theory (CFT) provide discrete invariants, establishing the notion of \emph{symmetry-enriched quantum criticality}.
-For \emph{nonlocal} operators, these invariants are topological and imply the presence of localized edge modes.
-Depending on the symmetry, the finite-size splitting of this topological degeneracy can be exponential or algebraic in system size.
-An example of the former is given by tuning the spin-1 Heisenberg chain to an Ising phase.
+We introduce topological invariants for gapless systems and study the associated boundary phenomena.
+More generally, the symmetry properties of the low-energy conformal field theory (CFT) provide discrete invariants, establishing the notion of \emph{symmetry-enriched quantum criticality}.
+The charges of \emph{nonlocal} scaling operators, or more generally of symmetry defects, are topological and imply the presence of localized edge modes.
+We primarily focus on the $1+1d$ case where the edge has a topological degeneracy, whose finite-size splitting can be exponential or algebraic in system size depending on the involvement of additional gapped sectors.
+An example of the former is given by tuning the spin-1 Heisenberg chain to a symmetry-breaking Ising phase.
 An example of the latter arises between the gapped Ising and cluster phases: this symmetry-enriched Ising CFT has an edge mode with finite-size splitting $\sim 1/L^{14}$.
-More generally, our formalism unifies various examples previously studied in the literature.
+In addition to such new cases, our formalism unifies various examples previously studied in the literature.
 Similar to gapped symmetry-protected topological phases, a given CFT can split into several distinct symmetry-enriched CFTs.
-This raises the question of classification, to which we give a partial answer---including a complete characterization of symmetry-enriched Ising CFTs.
+This raises the question of classification, to which we give a partial answer---including a complete characterization of symmetry-enriched $1+1d$ Ising CFTs.
+Non-trivial topological invariants can also be constructed in higher dimensions, which we illustrate for a symmetry-enriched $2+1d$ CFT without gapped sectors.